opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_52/report.md

 d)     Claim for damaged breast pump, laptop and handphones for $5,400.

 28     The Wife exhibited 4 receipts totalling $2,911.11 comprising purchases of furniture and installation of curtains to support her claim for home furnishing.
 These were incurred around April to May 2018.
 There was no other evidence to support the figure of $4,800.
 I did not make any order on this claim.
-It is likely that he did not reimburse her any part of these purchases as he had declared on 25 March 2018 that he will “withdraw from house renovation and accessories”[\[note: 5\]](#Ftn_5).
+It is likely that he did not reimburse her any part of these purchases as he had declared on 25 March 2018 that he will “withdraw from house renovation and accessories”[^5].
 His last contribution to her was on 4 April 2018, which was before these purchases were made.
 Unlike the ongoing instalment plans, these purchases were fully paid for in the past.
 The Wife was in essence, seeking reimbursement for her purchases.
 However, as both parties were unrepresented, there were no submissions before me relating to the reasonableness of the expense as well as whether this should fall within a maintenance claim or be considered (as it is usually done) as the Wife’s contribution towards the family.
 I declined to make any order on this as I felt this would be better dealt with as the Wife’s indirect financial contribution in any asset division issue.

 29     As for renovation claim of $15,000, this was a projected expense that the Wife believes she needs to incur in order to make the matrimonial flat suitable for both the child and her to reside in.
 There was no quotation attached in support of her claim.
 Some of her claim did not seem necessary, e.g. clothes wardrobe (her previous claim under home furnishing already showed there was a wardrobe purchased).
 In any event, without a proper quotation showing the breakdown of the cost for each job she claims is necessary, I did not make an order on this.

-30     As for the Wife’s claim for an annual purchase of handphone costing $750, although she had claimed this under a lump sum payment, on the stand she had clarified that she wanted to claim this as a yearly figure[\[note: 6\]](#Ftn_6).
+30     As for the Wife’s claim for an annual purchase of handphone costing $750, although she had claimed this under a lump sum payment, on the stand she had clarified that she wanted to claim this as a yearly figure[^6].
 If this is something she feels is a reasonable standard of living for her, then she can provide this for herself.

 31     The Wife also claimed $5,400 being the cost of items which the Husband damaged, i.e. a laptop, a breast pump and 2 handphones.
-I believe the Wife’s account that the Husband did damage the items[\[note: 7\]](#Ftn_7), however a maintenance claim should not be used for a party to recover damages or compensation.
+I believe the Wife’s account that the Husband did damage the items[^7], however a maintenance claim should not be used for a party to recover damages or compensation.
 I made no order on this.

 ## Conclusion